 Amidst my depressive dilemma of drinking in the doomsday news of impending ecological collapse, a new thought suddenly appeared.
 “The Earth is a living system, and so am I. If I desire planetary wellbeing, then my own wellbeing as a living system surely must receive equal attention.
 By attending to my own balance as a living system, I learn about the requirements for planetary balance.”
 Human microcosm and planetary macrocosm, intrinsically intertwined as living systems, together thrive or fail according to an underlying set of dynamic principles.
 In this simple formula, I found an initial ray of hope.

 The approach of aligning my own life with the principles of living systems, bestowed hope and bore early fruits.
 I applied the living systems approach in the workplace, in my position as a program chair in the university setting.
-Understanding the academic program that I was overseeing as a living system, with an eye to the health of the Whole, I sought to welcome feedback from all parts of the system–especially students and the larger university system.
-Over a number of years, this led to the dramatic growth in student enrollments at a time when many programs at the university were shrinking.
+Understanding the academic program that I was overseeing as a living system, with an eye to the health of the Whole, I sought to welcome feedback from all parts of the system—especially students and the larger university system.
+Over a number of years, this led to the dramatic growth in student enrollments at a time when many programs at the university were shrinking and disappearing.
 The takeaway lesson was that applying living systems theory to immediate contexts can guide a pathway towards growth and well-being.

 Typically, living systems theory is not applied to the individual human life, nor to the processes of human subjectivity, nor has it been considered as the basis for a spiritual or transformative practice.
 My turn towards living systems theory as a guide for living parallels a disturbing sense that the trajectory of human civilization as a whole is dangerously distant from the mark of sustainability.
 Most current human systems, largely rooted in egoic consciousness rather than a thoughtful surrender to the principles of balance, cannot be relied upon to generate well-being across the planet.
-My despair about the course of human systems and civilization prompted a turn towards the intelligence of nature.
+My despair about the course of human systems and civilization prompted this turn towards the intelligence of nature.

 The intersection of human well-being with planetary well-being is the sweet spot.